| | Error: "The database login failed. Failed to open the connection. Details: [Database Vendor Code: 17]" |

 - Enter SQL Database Login Credentials.

-- Select OK on Test Connection Results screen.
+- Select OK on the Test Connection Results screen.

 - In the left pane of the console, select Inbound Rules